Wide Ranging Changes to Whistle-blowing Laws now in Force

 - It will also be an offence for a worker to make a report containing any information that they know to be false.

-Ireland is already significantly in default of its obligations to transpose the EU Directive, and this continues to be the case given that, the new provisions have yet to be commenced.
 Not only should employers familiarise themselves with these new requirements and the (sometimes criminal) consequences of breaching them, appropriate training for managers should be arranged so that they can identify when this regime will bite, and the applicable policies of the employer should be updated accordingly.
-This is particularly significant as the changes introduced by the Act, once commenced, can in certain circumstances extend to workers who reported wrongdoing prior to the enactment of the Act.
+This is particularly significant as the changes introduced by the Act can in certain circumstances extend to workers who reported wrongdoing prior to the enactment of the Act.
 The McCann FitzGerald LLP Employment Group has considerable experience of working with organisations on all aspects of compliance with protected disclosures, including policies, investigations and disputes.

 Also contributed by David McCauley